How To Be An Effective Psychic: Staying Grounded and Practical

 Expanding Your Mind, Heart, and Soul During Your Session

 Oracle card decks come with fewer cards than tarot card decks do because the cards are meant to be much more universal.
-While tarot cards refer to very specific things, oracle cards can be interpreted as much more general guidance.
-Many users of divination tools love oracle cards because they can expand the mind – they don’t keep one within the box of the strict formations and interpretations of tool like tarot cards.
-Instead, they encourage you to think big-picture and outside the box, working to find the meaning of the card in relation to your life’s journey.
+While tarot cards refer to very specific things, an oracle card reading can be interpreted for much more general guidance.
+Many users of divination tools love oracle cards because they can expand the mind—they don’t keep one within the box of the strict formations and interpretations of tools like tarot cards.
+Instead, they encourage you to think big picture and outside the box, working to find the meaning of the card in relation to your life’s journey.

-With oracle decks, you’ll also have the guidebook that can act as your jumping-off point – you can use the author’s interpretation for the card as a beginning point before you meditate on it and start to apply that message to your own situation.
+With oracle decks, you’ll also have the guidebook that can act as your jumping-off point—you can use the author’s interpretation for the card as a starting point before you meditate on it and start to apply that message to your own situation.

 If you choose to use oracle cards on their own, there are many different ways to utilize them and interpret them.
 As a beginner, you might prefer to start with one card.
 Some users choose to use the card they pick that day like an affirmation.
 They might carry it with them throughout the day, use it as a reminder, and constantly reflect on the message that the card deck is trying to communicate to them.
 This can be a great way to continue building a connection with the cards, and the card’s meaning might change or become more clear as the day goes on.